-- 2. Minimum financial requirements must be maintained during the entire time a person is registered and not merely at the time of the registration.
+2. Minimum financial requirements must be maintained during the entire time a person is registered and not merely at the time of the registration.
 See, e.g., National Grange Mut.
 Ins.
 Co. v.
 Prioleau, 236 S.E.2d 808 (S.C.
 1977) (continuing bond requirement); Ridgeway, McLeod & Assoc., 281 A.2d 390 (N.J.
 Super.
 Ct.
 App.
 Div.
-1971) (continuing minimum capital requirement). - 3.
-Section 608 encourages uniformity of application and construction of this Act among States and with related federal laws and regulations. - 4.
-Section 411(c)(1) authorizes the administrator to require all records to be preserved for the period the administrator prescribes by rule or order. - 5.
-The duty in Section 411(c)(2) to correct or update information is limited to information which a reasonable investor would continue to consider important in deciding whether to purchase or sell securities.
+1971) (continuing minimum capital requirement).

+3. Section 612 encourages uniformity of application and construction of this Act among States and with related federal laws and regulations.

+4. Section 411(b)(1) authorizes the administrator to require all records to be preserved for the period the administrator prescribes by rule or order.

+5. The duty in Section 411(b)(2) to correct or update information is limited to information which a reasonable investor would continue to consider important in deciding whether to purchase or sell securities.
 Cf. TSC Indus., Inc. v.
 Northway, Inc., 426 U.S. 438, 444-450 (1970); Securities Act Release No. 6084, 17 SEC Dock.
 1048, 1054 (1979) ("persons are continuing to rely on all or any material portion of the statements").

-1 2 6.
-Rule 17a-4 is the current Rule under Section 17(a) of the Securities Exchange Act referred to in Section 411(c)(2) that addresses acceptable forms of data storage.
-3 4 5 6 7 8 7.
+6. Rule 17a-4 is the current Rule under Section 17(a) of the Securities Exchange Act referred to in Section 411(b)(2) that addresses acceptable forms of data storage.

+1 2 3 4 5 7.
 The administrator's power to copy and examine records in Section 411(c) is subject to all applicable privileges.
 See, e.g., 10 L. Loss & J. Seligman, Securities Regulation 4921-4925 n.69 (3d ed. rev. 1996).
-9 SECTION 408 412.
-DENIAL, REVOCATION, SUSPENSION, CANCELLATION, 10 WITHDRAWAL, RESTRICTION, CONDITION, OR LIMITATION OF REGISTRATION.
-11 (a) [Disciplinary Standards.]
-The administrator, by order, may deny, revoke, suspend, 12 restrict, condition, or limit an application or registration of a broker-dealer, agent, investment adviser, or 13 investment adviser representative [or censure, bar, or impose a civil penalty upon a registered broker- 14 dealer, agent, investment adviser, or investment adviser representative] if the administrator finds: 15 (a) [Disciplinary conditions- applicants.]
-The administrator, by order, may deny an 16 application, or restrict, condition, or limit registration of a broker-dealer, agent, investment adviser, or 17 investment adviser representative if the administrator finds that the order is in the public interest and there 18 is a ground for a disciplinary order in subsection (d).
-The administrator must act within the time frame set 19 forth in Section 406(b).
-20 (b) [Disciplinary conditions - registrants.]
-The administrator, by order, may revoke, 21 suspend, condition, or limit the registration of a current registrant and if the registrant is a broker-dealer or 22 investment adviser, any partner, officer, or director, any person occupying a similar status or performing 23 similar functions, or any person directly or indirectly controlling the broker-dealer, if the administrator 24 finds that the order is in the public interest and there is a ground for discipline in subsection (d), except 25 that:
+6 7 SECTION 408 412.
+DENIAL, REVOCATION, SUSPENSION, CANCELLATION, 8 WITHDRAWAL, RESTRICTION, CONDITION, OR LIMITATION OF 9 REGISTRATION.
+10 (a) [Disciplinary Standards.]
+The administrator, by order, may deny, revoke, suspend, 11 restrict, condition, or limit an application or registration of a broker-dealer, agent, investment 12 adviser, or investment adviser representative [or censure, bar, or impose a civil penalty upon a 13 registered broker-dealer, agent, investment adviser, or investment adviser representative] if the 14 administrator finds: 15 (a) [Disciplinary Conditions- Applicants.]
+The administrator, by order, may deny, 16 restrict, condition, or limit an application for registration of a broker-dealer, agent, investment 17 adviser, or investment adviser representative if the administrator finds that the order is in the 18 public interest.
+The following rules apply: 19 (1) In determining what action to take on an application for registration, the 20 administrator may consider the factors set forth in subparagraphs (d)(1)-(9) or (11)-(13).
+21 (2) The administrator must act within the time frame set forth in Section 406(b).
+22 (b) [Disciplinary Conditions - Registrants.]
+The administrator, by order may revoke, 23 suspend, condition, or limit the registration of a current registrant if the administrator finds that 24 the order is in the public interest.
+The following rules apply: 25 (1) In determining whether to take such action, the administrator may consider the 26 factors set forth in subparagraphs (d) (1)-(14).